Build-Week-Bucket-List/bucket-list-imgur/README.md

 # imgur-endpoint
-a nodejs endpoint for passing images imgur
+a nodejs endpoint for passing images to imgur